 When I was a kid I would eat handfuls of Red Hots until my mouth was on fire.
 Spicy cinnamon has been a favorite flavor ever since.
 When I found cinnamon oil I knew I had to use it in a batch of Red Hot Cinnamon Gummies.
+This sugar free version is one of my favorites!
+This easy recipe is low carb, keto, gluten free, grain free, sugar free, and Trim Healthy Mama friendly.

 Gummies always make me feel like a kid.
 They are my favorite candy and one I really missed when I gave up sugar.
 Making sugar-free gummies at home is easier than I thought it would be and can be a great way to satisfy your sweet tooth.